I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ccgetflushedvaliddata.md

 ## -remarks
 <p>The file system is responsible for ensuring that the value of <i>SectionObjectPointer</i> remains valid while in use.
 It is impossible for the cache manager to guarantee this.</p>

-<p>The file system is responsible for ensuring that the value of <i>SectionObjectPointer</i> remains valid while in use.
-It is impossible for the cache manager to guarantee this.</p>

 ## -requirements
 <table>
 <tr>